nikeshkamble25/InterviewQnA/OOPs.md

 	This time we have to add a new keyword

-Constructors
+**Constructors**

-	Private => Can be accessed from same class or can create an instance in same class Static=>
+- Private => Can be accessed from same class or can create an instance in same class
+- Static =>
 	- Can be accessed only once
 	- Can change value of read only value

 	Parameterized =>
 	Copy Consturctor = >